quentincloudsnow/badgingappweb/rpa.md

 then Click **Proceed** (5)

-The fist time Studio is open it can take a few minute to load all the components required
+The fist time Studio is open it can take a minute to load all the components required

 ![Alt text](img/2023-10-02_11-12-08.png)